itswadesh/vuefull-docs/README.md

 Being an **asynchronous event driven architecture** its speed goes upto 5 fold as compared to existing php based solutions.

 ## Past
-CodeNx CRUD V3 is an evolution of CodeNx CRUD first released 36 Earthian months back with a code name “mCRUD”
+Vue Fullstack Generator is an evolution of CodeNx CRUD first released 36 Earthian months back with a code name “mCRUD”

-- CRUD V3 – “CRUD” V6 (VueJS)
-- CRUD V2 – Redeveloped core engine from scratch during over 8 months
-- CRUD V1 – “mCRUD” (AngularJS 1.6)

-## Upcoming Updates
-- OAUTH Login: google, twitter

 ## Links
 - [Installation](/installation-instructions.html)